Our Services

 Helpful Resources

-Parasomnias are abnormal sleep behaviors ranging from benign events like talking to potentially dangerous episodes such as sleepwalking or night terrors.
-Reviewing your night-time sleep helps doctors diagnose the specific disorder, distinguish between similar conditions, assess risks and identify underlying causes.
+Parasomnias are abnormal sleep behaviors that range from harmless events like sleep talking to potentially dangerous episodes such as sleepwalking, night terrors, or REM sleep behavior disorder.
+A thorough review of your nighttime sleep patterns helps doctors accurately diagnose the specific parasomnia, distinguish between similar conditions, evaluate safety risks, and identify underlying causes such as stress, medications, or other sleep disorders.

 Parasomnias are a group of sleep disorders characterized by abnormal behaviors, emotions, perceptions or dreams that occur as you fall asleep, during sleep or while waking up.
 They can range from relatively benign (like sleep talking) to potentially dangerous (such as sleepwalking or night terrors).
 Because these events happen at night—often without your conscious awareness—it's essential for doctors to review what happens during your sleep.